Azure/BatchSparkScoringPredictiveMaintenance/BatchScoringJob.md

 1. The Databricks Cluster ID you want to run the job on.

 You can only get the ClusterID from the Databricks CLI.
-Assuming you have already connected the CLI to your Databricks instance, run the following command from a terminal window to get the cluster ID from the first field of the resulting table.
+Assuming you have already connected the CLI to your Databricks instance, run the following command from a terminal window to get **the cluster ID from the first field** of the resulting table.
+It is important to use the clusterID, not the cluster name, for the job to execute.

 ```
 databricks clusters list